 Environmental sustainability requirements

-Through our actions and investment we are committed to embedding environmental sustainability in the arts and cultural sector.
-As part of our funding agreements, we ask our National portfolio organisations, Major partner museums and Museum development providers to:
+Through our actions and investment, we are committed to embedding environmental sustainability in the arts and cultural sector.
+In 2012, in a world first, the Arts Council introduced environmental reporting, policy and action plan requirements for National portfolio organisations, Bridge organisations, Major partner museums and (from 2013) National youth music organisations.

-2 have in place an Environmental Action Plan and Policy
+- have in place an Environmental Action Plan and Policy.

 Our partnership with Julie's Bicycle provides the means for organisations to achieve this.